mrpapercut/mrpapercut.com/content/blog/2016-09-14-analysing-email-attachments.md

 ---

 # Analysing email malware attachments
-Spam emails containing malware downloaders are very common.
+Spam emails containing malware downloaders are widespread.
 Usually these emails contain a "credible" sender, a short message encouraging to open the attachment, and an attachment (most often a .zip or .docm file).

 ![Spam email](%base_url%/assets/spam-email-example1.png)
 *Example of spam email with attachment*

 The intended behaviour is that a user opens the email, opens the attachment and opens the file within.
 On Windows machines with mostly default settings, the file downloads a piece of malware (viruses, ransomware, ddos-clients).

+## Analysis is important
+Most of these emails are (or should be) caught by spam-filters

 ## Tools
 First of all, I cannot stress enough, do not use Windows.
 All email-malware I have encountered was aimed at Windows, by using WScript or MS Office.
-I use either a RaspberryPi with [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) or [Kali Linux](https://www.kali.org).
+I use [Kali Linux](https://www.kali.org), but any non-Windows OS will do.

 Next I use two tools to extract attachments and/or code from emails
 - [ripMIME](http://www.pldaniels.com/ripmime/) extracts attachments and text from emails